Bill of Sale — Motorcycle (Canada)

 Safety inspection requirements vary by province and make the bill of sale especially important.
 In Ontario, a Safety Standards Certificate (SSC) from a licensed Motor Vehicle Inspection Station is required to register a motorcycle unless it is sold as-is to a licensed dealer.
 British Columbia requires a vehicle inspection for motorcycles being transferred between owners.
 Alberta requires an out-of-province inspection for motorcycles brought in from other provinces.

-The bill of sale also serves as the foundation for insurance claims — if the motorcycle is stolen or involved in an accident, the insurer relies on the bill of sale to establish the purchase price, condition at the time of sale, and any modifications or accessories included in the transaction.
+The bill of sale also establishes the basis for insurance claims — if the motorcycle is stolen or involved in an accident, the insurer relies on the bill of sale to establish the purchase price, condition at the time of sale, and any modifications or accessories included in the transaction.

 What to Include in Your Bill of Sale — Motorcycle (Canada)